Parylene: Fluorinated parylenes

 Another fluorinated variant is parylene VT-4 (also called parylene F), with fluorine substituted for the four hydrogens on the aryl ring.
-This variant is marketed by Kisco with the trademark Parylene CF. Because of the aliphatic -CH2- units, it has poor oxidative and UV stability, but still better than N, C, or D.
+This variant is marketed by Kisco with the trademark Parylene CF. Because of the aliphatic −CH2− units, it has poor oxidative and UV stability, but still better than N, C, or D.

 Alkyl-substituted parylenes

 The hydrogen atoms can be replaced also by alkyl groups.
 Substitution may occur on either the phenyl ring or the ethylene bridge, or both.

-Specifically, replacement of one hydrogen on the phenyl ring by a methyl group or an ethyl group group yields parylene M and parylene E, respectively.
+Specifically, replacement of one hydrogen on the phenyl ring by a methyl group or an ethyl group yields parylene M and E respectively.

 These substitutions increase the intermolecular (chain-to-chain) distance, which makes the polymer more soluble and permeable.
 For example, compared to parylene C, parylene M was shown to have a lower dielectric constant (2.48 vs. 3.2 at 1 kHz).
-Parylene E had a lower tensile modulus (175 kpi vs. 460 kpsi), a lower dielectric constant (2.34 vs. 3.05 at 10 kHz), slightly worse moisture barrier properties (4.1 vs. 0.6 g-mil/atom-100in2-24hr), and equivalent dielectric breakdown 5-6 kvol/mil for a 1 mil coating) but better solubility.
+Parylene E had a lower tensile modulus (175 kpsi (1.21 GPa) vs. 460 kpsi (3.17 GPa)), a lower dielectric constant (2.34 vs. 3.05 at 10 kHz), slightly worse moisture barrier properties (4.1 vs. 0.6 g·mil/(atom·100 in2·24 hr) (11 vs. 1.6 kg·m·pmol−1·m−2·s−1)), and equivalent dielectric breakdown 5–6 kV/mil for a 1-mil coating) but better solubility.
 However, the copolymer of parylene N and E has equivalent barrier performance of parylene C.

 Replacement of one hydrogen by methyl on each carbon of the ethyl bridge yields parylene AM-2, [−(CH_{3})CH−(C_{6}H_{4})−(CH_{3})CH−]n (not to be confused with an amine-substituted variant trademarked by Kisco).
 The solubility of parylene AM-2 is not as good as parylene E.